-The first of the Upper Keys reachable by car, 30-mile-long Key Largo is also the largest island in the chain.
+The first of the Upper Keys reachable by car, 30-mile-long Key Largo is the largest island in the chain.
 Key Largo—named Cayo Largo ("Long Key") by the Spanish—makes a great introduction to the region.
 This is the gateway to the Keys, and an evening of fresh seafood and views of the sunset on the water will get you in the right state of mind.

-The history of Largo is similar to that of the rest of the Keys, with its succession of native people, pirates, wreckers, and developers.
+The history of Largo reads much like that of the rest of the Keys: a succession of native people, pirates, wreckers, and developers.
 The first settlement on Key Largo was named Planter, back in the days of pineapple, and later, key lime plantations.
-For a time it was a convenient shipping port, but when the railroad arrived, Planter died on the vine.
+For a time it was a convenient shipping port, but when the railroad arrived Planter died on the vine.
 Today three communities—North Key Largo and Key Largo as well as the separately incorporated city of Tavernier—make up the whole of Key Largo.

 Fishing is the other big draw, and world records are broken regularly in the waters around the Upper Keys.
-There are plenty of charter operations to help you find the big ones and teach you how to hook the elusive (but inedible) bonefish, sometimes known as the ghost fish.
-On land, restaurants will cook your catch or dish up their own offerings with inimitable style.
+There are plenty of charter companies to help you find the big ones and teach you how to hook the elusive bonefish, sometimes known as the ghost fish.

-Key Largo offers all the conveniences of a major resort town, with most businesses lined up along Overseas Highway (U.S. 1), the four-lane highway that runs down the middle of the island.
+Most businesses are lined up along U.S. 1, the four-lane highway that runs down the middle of the island.
 Cars whiz past at all hours—something to remember when you're booking a room.
 Most lodgings are on the highway, so you'll want to be as far back as possible.
 At MM 95, look for the mural painted in 2011 to commemorate the 100th anniversary of the railroad to the Keys.